econnet/econ/info.rst

 Maximizing the society's freedom is equivalent to well distributed capital, i.e. minimizing inequality.

-The purpose of economy is to maximize society's satisfaction.
+The purpose of economy is to

+- maximize society's satisfaction
+- with minimal work

+Economy is pivoting around *products*

+- creation of products (work)
+- selection of products (satisfaction = profit)

+Work needs to be linked to profit.
+But in current economy there is a separate work market, that is not linked to profit.

+Furthermore

+- too much competition
+- too little cooperation

+makes satisfaction more work than necessary.

-.. _`informmoney`:
+.. _`infomoney`:

 :money: